Plamen’s PhD thesis focuses on the IP implications of 3D printing

 He holds an LLM from Leiden University (Netherlands).
 He completed his LLB (Hons) at the University of East Anglia (UK) and Uppsala University (Sweden).

-Dinev, P. (2017) ‘Regulatory Chill and the TTIP: An Intellectual Property Perspective’ 39(6) European Intellectual Property Review 344-349.
+Dinev, P. (2017) ‘Regulatory Chill and the TTIP: An Intellectual Property Perspective’ 39(6) European Intellectual Property Review 344-349

-Awards and certificates
+Awards and funding

 - City Law School Graduate Teaching Fellowship (2016 – 2019)